badges/shields/doc/TUTORIAL.md

 4. Visit the badge at [http://[::1]:8080/test/asd/fgh.svg](http://[::1]:8080/test/asd/fgh.svg).

 ### (4.1) Querying an API

+Make sure, you can get the data somehow, best as JSON.
+There might be an API for your service delivering the data.

 The test badge above is quite simple and static.
 You can change the behavior by asking your API.